What is an Account Statement?

 A statement of account is a report sent to your customers to show how much money they owe.
 It is a list of all the invoices and credit notes that are outstanding.
 An invoice is issued to a client when goods or services are sold on credit.

-It is important to ensure that you put on all your contact details, so if they have a problem, they know where to get in touch.
+It is essential to ensure that you put on all your contact details, so if they have a problem, they know where to get in touch.
 Include the Business name, address, telephone number, email address and any other contact details that you may have.

 A customer will use a statement to check that the invoices and credit notes they have on their accounting system match the details on the report.